CMU-CREATE-Lab/video-labeling-tool/README.md

 curl http://localhost:5000/api/v1/get_pos_labels?user_id=43
 curl http://localhost:5000/api/v1/get_neg_labels
 ```
-### Get videos with other types of labels or all labels
+### Get videos with other types of labels
+This call is only available for researchers or experts (client type 0 or 1) with valid user tokens.
+You can get videos that are marked as gold standards or labeled by researchers.
+You can also get videos that have incomplete or discarded labels.
+For researchers or experts, the gallery page will be displayed in the dashboard mode, and you can download the user token when in this mode.
 - Paths:
   - **/api/v1/get_pos_gold_labels**
   - **/api/v1/get_neg_gold_labels**